Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been victorious in eight, or 40%, of the 20 contests they have been chosen as underdogs in this season.
+- The Cubs have been victorious in nine, or 42.9%, of the 21 contests they have been chosen as underdogs in this season.

-- This season, Chicago has won seven of its 15 games, or 46.7%, when it's the underdog by at least +105 on the moneyline.
+- Chicago has a record of 2-3 in games where bookmakers have it as underdogs of at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Cubs have a 48.8% chance of coming away with a victory in the contest.
+- The Cubs have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

 - The Cubs have yet play a game with a spread this season.